-Modification of the Mercedes-Benz trademarks (or Freightliner trademarks respectively) on vehicles of the Mercedes-Benz brand (or the Freightliner brand respectively) is not permitted.
+Modification of the Mercedes-Benz trademarks on vehicles of the Mercedes-Benz brand is not permitted.

-The application of Mercedes-Benz trademarks (or Freightliner trademarks respectively) to vehicles and parts other than those of the Mercedes-Benz brand (or the Freightliner brand respectively) is not permitted.
+The application of Mercedes-Benz trademarks to vehicles and parts other than those of the Mercedes-Benz brand is not permitted.

-Mercedes-Benz trademarks (or Freightliner trademarks respectively) on vehicles with technical modifications
+Mercedes-Benz trademarks on vehicles with technical modifications

-When vehicles are modified in accordance with the Mercedes-Benz AG Body and Equipment Guidelines, the Mercedes-Benz trademarks (or Freightliner trademarks respectively) should not be modified or removed.
+When vehicles are modified in accordance with the Mercedes-Benz Body and Equipment Guidelines, the Mercedes-Benz trademarks may remain unchanged on the vehicle.